Grand Valley State University: Student life

-The Office of Student Life at GVSU is in the Kirkhof Center near the center of the Allendale campus.
+The Office of Student Life at GVSU is in the Kirkhof Center near the center of the Valley campus.
 Its offices are home to the Community Service Learning Center, Fraternity and Sorority Life, Laker Leadership Programs, Major Campus Events and Traditions, Student Organizations, and the Transitions Orientation Program.
 As of fall 2016, GVSU has over 486 student-run organizations.
 Student organizations include categories in, but are not limited to, Academic and Professional, Student Life Sports, Cultural, Honorary, Interfaith and Religious, Media, Performing Arts, Service and Advocacy, and Special Interests.